Project31/centos-pine64/README.md

 bash install.sh
 ```

-The whole process should take about 5 minutes or so.
+The whole process takes about 5 minutes or so.